Dildarnagar: Transport

 Dildarnagar is located almost 34 km from the main city of Ghazipur.
 Dildarnagar is located on the road from Varansi to Buxar.
 The Dildarnagar Junction railway station is one of the busiest railway stations in Ghazipur, with almost 10,000 daily passengers.
 Dildarnagar Junction railway station was built in 1862, connected to the Mughalsarai line.
 It was connected to Tarighat in 1880.And it have 11 railway stations.
 The nearest international airport is Lal Bahadur Shahtri Airport, located in Varanasi.
 Other than international airports, Azamgarh Airport is the nearest national airport to Dildarnagar.

 Health

 Image of MS Memorial Eye Hospital.
 As of 2015 it is the only eye hospital in Dildarnagar.

 There are many hospitals and clinics located in Dildarnagar.
 The condition of Dildarnagar in terms of health is good.
-Some of the most notable hospitals located in the town of Dildarnagar are Bindeshwari Memorial Hospital, NN Tiwari Hospital, SBM Hospital, Government Hospital, Dr. Dilip Kumar Sharma Hospital, Madeeha Hospital, Life Care Hospital, Shahwat Hospital, Fatima Hospital, Shivam Hospital, and MS Memorial Eye Hospital.
+Some of the most notable hospitals located in the town of Dildarnagar are Bindeshwari Memorial Hospital, NN Tiwari Hospital, SBM Hospital, Government Hospital, Dr. Dilip Kumar Sharma Hospital, Madeeha Hospital, Life Care Hospital, Shahwat Hospital, Fatima Hospital, Asha Ashvi Hospital, Shivam Hospital, and MS Memorial Eye Hospital.
 Other than these hospitals, there are also many clinics in Dildarnagar.